-NEW YORK, Dec 23 (Reuters) - The dollar edged lower on Monday in illiquid trade, but optimism about the U.S. economy growing and the Federal Reserve starting to withdraw some of its stimulus capped the currency's losses.
+NEW YORK, Dec 23 (Reuters) - The dollar drifted lower against the euro on Monday in thin trading, but optimism about the U.S. economy as the Federal Reserve started to withdraw some of its stimulus capped the currency's losses.

-Major currencies were in a holding pattern due to a holiday in Japan, while for most of Europe it was the last full trading session before a Christmas break.
-That left many investors and speculators to square positions and trim long dollar positions before the year-end.
+Major currencies were in a holding pattern due to a holiday in Japan, while most of Europe began winding down on the last full trading session before the Christmas break.
+That left many investors and speculators to square positions and trim long dollar positions before year-end.

-U.S. consumer spending posted its largest increase in five months in November, the latest suggestion of sustained strength in the economy as the year winds down.
+U.S. consumer spending posted its largest increase in five months in November, the latest reading of sustained strength in the economy as the year winds down.

 The report fit the Fed's upbeat view on the economy, which prompted the U.S. central bank to announce last week that it would start reducing its monthly bond purchases from January.

-In early New York trade, the dollar was 0.2 percent lower at 103.94 yen, but not far from a five-year peak of 104.63 yen hit on Friday.
+The dollar was flat versus the yen at 104.08 yen, not far from a five-year peak of 104.63 yen touched on Friday.

-Sentiment globally was underpinned by Friday's upbeat U.S. GDP data and the Federal Reserve's decision last week to start scaling back its bond-buying stimulus.
+Sentiment globally was underpinned by Friday's upbeat U.S. GDP data and the Fed's decision last week to start scaling back its bond-buying stimulus.

-The 10-year Treasury yield rose and if forthcoming activity out of the United States continues to outperform, rate differentials will likely continue to favor the dollar.
+The 10-year Treasury yield rose and forthcoming activity out of the United States continues to outperform.

 Rate differentials will likely continue to favour the dollar.